-Identifying Unconscious Bias in Healthcare: 5 Best Practices
+Identifying Implicit Bias in Healthcare: 5 Best Practices

-Unconscious, or implicit bias refers to the stereotypes, attitudes, and beliefs that impact an individual’s actions and decisions.
-These innate biases are formed during a person’s upbringing and are affected by life experiences.
-Unfortunately, unconscious bias in healthcare can affect how clinicians treat patients of particular cultures or groups.
+Implicit, or unconscious bias refers to the stereotypes, attitudes, and beliefs that impact an individual’s actions and decisions.
+These biases are formed during a person’s upbringing and are affected by life experiences.
+Unfortunately, implicit bias in healthcare can affect how clinicians treat patients of particular cultures or groups.
 This can be detrimental to patient safety and may limit the quality of care a clinician is able to provide.

-How can your facility reduce the impact of implicit bias to optimize patient outcomes?
-In this article, we provide an introduction to unconscious bias, review statistics that highlight the significance of healthcare bias on patients and communities, and list five best practices to ensure your patients get the high-quality care they deserve.
+How can your facility reduce the impact of clinician bias to optimize patient outcomes?
+In this article, we’ll provide an introduction to implicit bias, review statistics that highlight the significance of healthcare bias on patients and communities, and list five best practices to ensure your patients get the high-quality care they deserve.

 Healthcare professionals make an oath to provide patients with respect, dignity, and confidentiality.
-Unfortunately, unconscious bias can affect the type of treatment a patient receives, even if a provider believes they’re providing fair and ethical care.
-Patient factors that may trigger a clinician’s unconscious biases include:
+Unfortunately, implicit bias can affect the type of treatment a patient receives, even if a provider believes they’re delivering fair and ethical care.
+There are certain factors that may trigger implicit bias in healthcare.
+Examples include the following patient characteristics:

-Unconscious biases can inadvertently decrease the quality of healthcare patients of certain groups receive.
+Implicit biases can inadvertently decrease the quality of healthcare that patients of certain groups receive.
 These involuntary opinions and beliefs are present at interpersonal and institutional levels of the healthcare industry, and can impact a provider’s decision of how to treat a patient’s illness or injury.
-The following statistics display startling examples of unconscious bias in healthcare:
+The following statistics reveal startling examples of unconscious bias in healthcare:

 • Physicians are more likely to recommend cardiac bypass surgery for White patients than Black patients.
 According to one report, physicians incorrectly assumed that their Black patients would not be compliant in attending the follow-up appointments or rehabilitation required after surgery.